-c.
-The members of the Committee shall be entitled to such compensation for services rendered and reimbursement for reasonable expenses incurred as may, from time to time, be authorized or approved by McCrory-Hallbeck, until the formation of the Corporation, and then the board of directors of the Corporation.
+d.
+The members of the Committee shall be entitled to such compensation for services rendered and reimbursement for reasonable expenses incurred as may, from time to time, be authorized or approved by the Board.
 All such sums payable as compensation and/or reimbursement shall be payable only out of the Maintenance Fund hereinafter referred to.

 Minimum Standards